-- Assessment of successful Patient Care Competency in oral examinations and faculty evaluations of observations of clinical practice. - Review of Resident Evaluations of Faculty Performance - Review of Resident Program Evaluations - Post-graduate assessments of adequacy of training
+- Assessment of successful Patient Care Competency in oral examinations and faculty evaluations of observations of clinical practice. - Review of Resident Evaluations of Faculty Performance - Review of Resident Program Evaluations including: extensive discussions about preoperative evaluation and interpretation of hemodynamic data, with the physical presence of the staff anesthesiologist for the critical portions of the case.